findopendata/findopendata/README.md

 #### 3. Python Environment

-We use virtualenv for Python development and dependencies:
+It is recommended to use virtualenv for Python development and dependencies:
 ```
-virtualenv -p python3 pyenv
+virtualenv -p python3 .venv
-pip install -r requirements.txt
+source .venv/bin/activate # .\venv\bin\activate on Windows
 ```

 `python-snappy` requires `libsnappy`.
 On Ubuntu you can